yhl452493373/frps-panel/README.md

 [Service]
 Type = simple
-# config of frps-multiuser.ini,you should change the file path
+# config of frps-panel.ini,you should change the file path
-Environment=FRPS_MULTIUSER_OPTS="-c /root/frps-multiuser/frps-multiuser.ini"
+Environment=FRPS_MULTIUSER_OPTS="-c /root/frps-panel/frps-panel.ini"
-# command of run frps-multiuser,you should change the file path
+# command of run frps-panel,you should change the file path
-ExecStart = /root/frps-multiuser/frps-multiuser $FRPS_MULTIUSER_OPTS
+ExecStart = /root/frps-panel/frps-panel $FRPS_MULTIUSER_OPTS

 [Install]
 WantedBy = multi-user.target
 ```
-+ 3.copy `frps-multiuser.service` to `/etc/systemd/system/` with command `cp /root/frps-multiuser.service /etc/systemd/system/`
++ 3.copy `frps-panel.service` to `/etc/systemd/system/` with command `cp /root/frps-panel.service /etc/systemd/system/`
 + 4.reload service with command `systemctl daemon-reload`
-+ 5.start service with command `service frps-multiuser start`
++ 5.start service with command `service frps-panel start`

 ## Issues & Ideas

 ___If you want visit mange ui from internet, you should change `plugin_addr` to `0.0.0.0`___

-If you have any issues or ideas, put it on [issues](https://github.com/yhl452493373/frps-multiuser/issues).
+If you have any issues or ideas, put it on [issues](https://github.com/yhl452493373/frps-panel/issues).
 I will try my best to achieve it.

 ## Credits